opnfv/ipv6/docs/reldoc/index.rst

 IPv6 Configuration - Setting Up a Service VM as an IPv6 vRouter
 ===============================================================

-This section provides instructions to set up a service VM as an IPv6 vRouter using OPNFV Brahmaputra Release installers.
+This section provides instructions to set up a service VM as an IPv6 vRouter using OPNFV Colorado Release installers.
 The environment may be pure OpenStack option or Open Daylight L2-only option.
 The deployment model may be HA or non-HA.
 The infrastructure may be bare metal or virtual environment.